jallred33/dhintro2021/dhintro2020-syllabus.md

 * Participation and online assignments (40%)
 * Final project (60%)

+## Accessibility
-Accessibility It is Graduate Center and CUNY policy to provide appropriate accommodations to students with disabilities.
+It is Graduate Center and CUNY policy to provide appropriate accommodations to students with disabilities.
 Any student with a disability who may need accommodations in this class is advised to speak directly to the manager of Student Disability Services, located in Student Affairs, room 7301, or call 212-817-7400 as early in the semester as possible.
 All discussions will remain confidential.

-While offices are operating remotely, email Clare Wilson at cwilson1@gc.cuny.edu or visit the SDS website, http://cuny.is/disabilityservices .
+While offices are operating remotely, email Clare Wilson at cwilson1@gc.cuny.edu or visit the SDS website, [http://cuny.is/disabilityservice](http://cuny.is/disabilityservice)s .

 ## Accounts

-All students should register for accounts on the following sites: [CUNY Academic Commons], [Twitter], and [Zotero] (the library staff offers several very good intro workshops on Zotero that you are encouraged to attend).
+All students should register for accounts on the following sites: [CUNY Academic Commons](https://commons.gc.cuny.edu/), [Twitter](twitter.com), and [Zotero](zotero.org) (the library staff offers several very good intro workshops on Zotero that you are encouraged to attend).

 Remember that when you register for social-networking accounts, you do not have to use your full name or even your real name.
 One benefit of writing publicly under your real name is that you can begin to establish a public academic identity and to network with others in your field.
 However, keep in mind that search engines have extended the life of online work; if you are not sure that you want your work for this course to be part of your permanently searchable identity trail on the web, you should strongly consider creating a digital alias.
 Whether you engage social media under your real name or whether you construct a new online identity, please consider the ways in which social media can affect your career in both positive and negative ways.